Mengstrom22/me-eleventy-netlify/pages/about.md

 ## My Background 📖

-I'm a full-time software engineer working remote from a small island in the PNW.
-Before my life in software I ran my own business and worked in business and sales.
+I'm a software engineer working remote from a small island in the Pacific Northwest.
+Before my life in software I ran my own business and worked in sales.

 Outside my life as a software engineer I help run a flower farm with my partner and her company [Keep Floral](https://instagram.com/keep.floral).
-We started our journey getting out of the city at the start of 2020 before the pandemic started.
-Our timing was very lucky to say the least!
+We started our journey getting out of the city at the start of 2020 and now life a simple life in the country.
+However I'm still very much connected and follow all the latest tech.

 ## My journey 🕹️

-I was first introduced to computers as a young child, my mother was quite the tech nerd in the 80s.
-We had a PC and I got to play all the Sierra games which really sparked my fascination with computers.
-Fast forward to my 12th grade when I enrolled in a programming class and learned some C++.
-I knew I had a real love for programming but it was a bit late and I didn't have the necessary credentials to enroll in University to pursue computer science.
+I was first introduced to computers as a young child, my mother was quite the techy in the 80s.
+We had a machines from our first IBM x86 to the MSX where we played many games.
+We loved almost all the Sierra games published at the time which really sparked my fascination with computers.
+However I didn't follow the traditional route of obtaining a CS degree.

-I spent my 20s going to marketing and business school and spent my time working as a sales rep for Pepsi.
-At the time I realized my heart wasn't in it and that I would love to get back into tech.
-But not before dabbling in entreprenuership of course, since both my parents had successful businesses growing up.
-I had a go but the love for tech still called out at me.
+I spent my 20s going to marketing and business school as I've always had a fascination with business.
+Both my parents were successful entrepreneurs and it really inspired me to pursue my own business path.
+I enrolled in a business and marketing program at BCIT and landed a job as a sales rep with Pepsi.
+However, after a few years I knew sales wasn't for me.
+As I searched for my next career path I decided to take a dive into running my own business, which lasted about 5 years when we decided to call it quits.
+At that time I knew I had to go into tech, it was calling me.

-In 2012 I found the opportunity of a lifetime at RESAAS, the company that I'm currently employed at, and my tech journey began.
-I knew very little and they took the chance on me, the devs trained me and the company put me through some night courses.
-Before you knew it I was an official Junior Software Engineer with a full-time job!
+In 2012 I found was presented with an amazing opportunity to join RESAAS as an aspiring software engineer.
+The company was quite young at that time and they took a risk on me.
+Fast forward to today and I still work there as a senior software engineer.
+It goes without saying that I'm very happy I found RESAAS and chose this new career path.

-Fast forward to today and I've learned a load about deploying multi-tier applications, software patterns, architectual design, testing and more testing, CI/CD and the list goes on.
-I personally think it says a lot about the company when you can be with them for this amount of time and still love going to work everyday.
+Today I'm part of an amazing team and my responsibilities include maintaining a multi-tier cloud application, architectual design, testing, maintaining APIs, working in a CI/CD environment and more.

 ## My entrepreneurial spirit 👕
-Although I have a full-time job I still nourish my entrepreneurial spirit by dabbling in ecommerce and running my own online apparel brand.
+Although I have a full-time job I still nourish my entrepreneurial spirit by dabbling in ecommerce and help develop other projects on the side.

 Emmma and I launched this brand for ramen lovers after a trip to Japan.
 Since we both love ramen we figured that some apparel was needed so [Send Noods](https://sendnoods.shop/) was born.